How to Quickly Spot the Symptoms of a Failing EGR Valve

 If your car is displaying any of the EGR valve symptoms mentioned and you suspect that you have a faulty valve then it is advisable to get your vehicle checked out by a qualified mechanic.
 EGR faults can be easily diagnosed using the correct diagnostic equipment.

 At Stoneacre we have all the latest diagnostic tools and equipment, as well as a team of highly trained technicians, making us well-placed to diagnose and treat any EGR valve problems.
-Make sure to give our team a call on 01405 744171 and they’ll be able to give you some expert advice.

 Some manufacturers may recommend changing an EGR valve at pre-determined intervals.
 This information, if provided by the manufacturers will be included in your car’s manual, and should be adhered to in order to keep your car running at its best!